KarinaZubko/Portfolio/README.md

 <p>
-The data visualized using Tableau show us the main information about sales process in 4 regions.
+The data visualized using Tableau shows us the main information about the sales process in 4 regions.
 You can easily switch the region and work with the data brings to it.
 The following calculations were applied:

 <br> 1. <em> Total Sales, Total Profit, Total Orders, Turn Over percentage </em> for the current year + <em> % of Changes</em> compared with the previous year.
 <br>